 The construction of this building was ordered in the 16th century by Miguel del Águila.
 Built in granite masonry and ashlar work, it has an outstanding Renaissance-style front facing south with a lintelled door with corbels framed by slender columns finished off with candelabrum reliefs and coats of arms.
 There is a balcony above the door, also framed by the same type of columns and candelabrum reliefs.
 It was designated a National Monument in 1969 and is currently being restored for use as a centre of the Prado Museum in Ávila.

 his complex is made up of the Palace of Contreras, or Polentinos, as the main construction and a number of buildings that have been added over the years (since the installation of the Military Academy in 1875 to when it became a Military History Archive in 1993).
 It dates from the beginning of the 16th century and is made of granite ashlar work and masonry.
 The porch is decorated in Plateresque style with military motifs and the courtyard lintels are decorated with medallions.

-The Palace is set around a quadrangular central courtyard surrounded by galleries and each front has five columns, with monolithic shafts, Doric capitals and bases.
+The Palace you can see with the audioguide is set around a quadrangular central courtyard surrounded by galleries and each front has five columns, with monolithic shafts, Doric capitals and bases.
 The first-floor gallery is made up of shorter columns which also support sculpted lintels and coats of arms.
 The tributes room is of particular interest, with an important coffered ceiling made of wooden coffers and beams set on carved corbels.
 Today it is used as the Military History Archive and Army Museum.

 Royal palace of Santo Tomás